ProjectOpenSea/operator-filter-registry/README.md

 This repository contains a number of tools to help token contracts manage the operators allowed to transfer tokens on the behalf of users - including the smart contracts and delegates of marketplaces that do not respect creator royalties.

-This is not a foolproof approach - but it significantly increases
+This is not a foolproof approach - but it makes it especially difficult to bypass royalties at scale.

 ## `OperatorFilterRegistry`